-What distinguishes successful individual marketing programs from those that fail to resonate with high-value contacts mostly lies with the martech used for such approaches.
+What distinguishes successful individual marketing programs from those that fail to resonate with high-value contacts mostly lies with the tech used for such approaches.

-Personalized interactions with customers at the individual level has its obvious advantages for a variety of businesses: from publishers and retailers to travel and hospitality brands.
+Personalized interactions with customers at the individual level has its obvious advantages for many businesses: from publishers and retailers to travel and hospitality brands.

-In particular, B2C organizations with an ecommerce presence and B2B companies with dedicated account-based marketing strategies can reap the benefits of the approach:
+In fact, both B2C companies with an ecommerce presence and B2B businesses with dedicated account-based marketing strategies can reap the benefits of the approach:

 - The former can bolster their conversion rates for specific customers with custom-tailored messaging (e.g., product-based promotions for items of interest) across the most relevant, most-engaged-with channels and at the most appropriate times.

 - The latter can leverage customer data for key decision-makers and primary contacts at prospective clients to deliver hyper-personalized messaging via manually sent emails, in lifecycle orchestration activities, and through other sales tools and tactics.

-But neither business can realize a strong return on marketing investment from their one-to-one marketing initiatives without effective, intuitive technology that enables real-time orchestration and helps them provide bespoke and meaningful customer experiences.
+But neither business can realize a strong return on marketing investment from their one-to-one marketing initiatives without effective, intuitive tech that enables real-time orchestration and helps them provide bespoke and meaningful customer experiences.